bircibrain/computingguide/docs/fmri-preprocessing/mriqc.md

 [MRIQC](https://mriqc.readthedocs.io/en/stable/) is a BIDS-App for quality control of fMRI and anatomical data focused on calculating image quality metrics (IQMs) as part of a scan quality assessment workflow.
 MRIQC does not return processed data; try [fmriprep](fmriprep) for getting preprocessed data.

+**Warning**: this guide is only a summary of how MRIQC can be used.
+Always check the [official documentation](https://mriqc.readthedocs.io/en/stable/) for the latest usage information.

 ## Installation

 ### Docker